seasonedchaos/seasonedchaos.github.io/_posts/2024-09-16-A-Mid-Hurricane-Season-Check-in-and-Discussion-with-Phil-Klotzbach.md

 <b>Forecasters called for an extremely active season, and all signals seemed to point that way.
 But leading up to the peak of the season we saw very little activity.
 Why?</b>
 <br><br>
 We use several different methods to forecast seasonal hurricane activity.
 Conditions leading up to the beginning of the season suggested a “bananas” season.
 We use statistical-dynamical models which use ECMWF or UKMETs forecast of wind shear and SSTs during the peak of the hurricane season.
 Those also forecasted an active season.
-And the dynamical models, just by counted the number of storms in these long-range models, also suggested an active season.
+And the dynamical models, just by counting the number of storms in these long-range models, also suggested an active season.
 Hurricane Beryl broke records for being the earliest category 5, which also indicated an active season.
 <br><br>
-The fact that one storm has formeds since Aug 12 is ridiculous.
+The fact that one storm has formed since Aug 12 is ridiculous.
 It’s been too dry.
 It's hot but you can’t sustain convection.
 <br><br>
 In August shear was low, most easterly shear on record.
 [Climatologically the shear is strong and westerly.]
 Normally moisture is not a good predictor of seasonal activity.
 But this years it’s too dry.
 <br><br>